 The supplemental air bags operate only when the ignition switch is in the ON or START position.

-After placing the ignition switch in the ON position, the supplemental air bag warning light illuminates.
+After turning the ignition key to the ON position, the supplemental air bag warning light illuminates.
 The supplemental air bag warning light will turn off after about 7 seconds if the system is operational.